TradeDoge/Crypto-Bot/README.md

 For people how like witten instructionslet’s get started.

+How To setup bot? youtube video : https://youtu.be/GINBnsqr8ls

 Part 1.
 Main software installations.

 Extract the TradingBot anywhere you like that easy for you to find.